xianlinbox/daily_practise/aws-solution-architect/design-migration-strategy.md

 - Fully leverages the cloud’s benefits (scalability, flexibility, cost optimization).
 - Improves maintainability and modernizes the application architecture.

+# Migration Assessment and Planning

+Before start migration, we need to plan how to the migration, for each resources, which strategy we want to use, and the priority.
+AWS provide several tools to help customer do this work:

+## Application Discovery Service

+help enterprises assess their on-premises environments in preparation for migration to AWS.
+It automatically collects detailed information about an organization’s data center, including server configurations, resource utilization, running applications, and their dependencies.

+- Agent based discovery: install a agent on each server to collect details info.
+- Agentless discovery: use Vmware Vcenter to gather info.
+- Data collected is displayed in MigrationHub
+- can export data into csv file or use third party tool to do deep analysis, like use AWS Migration Evaluator to estimate cost and provide suggestion.

+## Migration Hub

+Provides a central location to track the progress of application migrations across AWS and partner solutions.

+- unified tracking dashboard
+- integrated with other tools,like application discovery service/server migration service/application migration service.
+- provide insights for migration priority

+## Migration Evaluator

+Provides insights into cost estimates and recommendations for migrating to AWS.

+- Analyzes existing infrastructure.
+- Provides a business case for migration with TCO (Total Cost of Ownership) analysis

 # Application Migration

+## AWS Elastic Beanstalk

+Simplifies migration and deployment of web applications and services.

+- Support for various platforms (Java, .NET, Python, Node.js)

+## AWS App2Container

+Migrates existing applications to containers running in Amazon ECS, EKS, or Fargate.

+## AWS Mainframe Modernization

+Migrates and modernizes mainframe applications to AWS.

+- Provides re-platforming or refactoring options
+- Includes tools to analyze and plan migrationss

+## AWS Application Migration Service(MGN)

+Simplifies lift-and-shift migrations of on-premises servers (physical or virtual) to AWS.

+- Continuous replication of source servers to AWS.
+- Automated testing and cutover.
+- Supports various operating systems.

+## AWS Server Migration Service (SMS)

+Migrates on-premises VMware, Hyper-V, or Azure VMs to AWS as AMIs (Amazon Machine Images).

+- Designed for VM-based migrations.

 # Data Migration

+Except the application, we also need to move the data to cloud.

+## AWS Database Migration Service (DMS)

+## AWS Schema Convert Tool

+## AWS Data sync

+## AWS Snowball Family

+## AWS Transfer Family

+## AWS Storage Gateway

 # Conclusion